Find out what we are doing and what you can do.

 Climate change is one of the most pressing issues of our time.

-Our Green City Plan 2028 is Council’s local Sustainability Action Plan but it supports and contributes to a number of global, federal and state government strategies and goals.
+Our Green City Plan 2028 outlines how we will achieve these goals.
+It supports and builds on a number of global, federal and state government strategies and goals.

-- Find out more about climate change and what it means to you and your family:
+Find out more about climate change and what it means for you and your family.

 To address climate change, countries adopted the Paris Agreement at the COP21 in December 2015.
 Signatories agreed to work to limit global temperature rise to well below 2 degrees celsius and strive to limit rises to 1.5 degrees celsius.
 The Agreement also calls for a commitment to achieve net zero emissions by the second half of the century.